TheRealJoelmatic/WindRush-Site/README.md

 To run this website locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/WindRush-Website.git`
-2. Navigate to the project directory: `cd WindRush-Website`
+1. Press "Code: and then "Download Zip"
-3. Open the `index.html` file in your web browser.
+2. Open the `index.html` file in your web browser.

 ## Usage